Cuba is an exotic destination with a rich and interesting culture bringing more and more amazed tourists every year.

 Parque El Nicho, on the western edge of the Escambray mountains, is a 1 hour, 30-minute drive from Cienfuegos.
 As one of the most inaccessible parts of the Topes de Collantes nature reserve, it takes a bit of effort to get there.

 Cayo Largo del Sur

 Cayo Largo del Sur is actually around 80 nautical miles from Cienfuegos, so this will be the first-class adventure for anyone who endeavors on this trip.

 When you take your boat in Cienfuegos, just steer it in the direction of Isla de la Juventud province.

 Before this big island, you’ll see this beautiful, flat cay.
 Its elevation is not higher than 5 meters, and it has an abundance of beautiful beaches like Playa Sirena and Playa Paraiso.

 I promise you’ll soon fall in love with this magical sandy island.
 And if you’re a fan of watersports, here you can enjoy those to the fullest.

-The best way to see everything and visit all the tourist and hidden places is to rent a sailboat and sail into freedom.
+The best way to see everything and visit all the tourists and hidden places is to rent a sailboat and sail into freedom.

 Interested in sailing in Cuba?
-Fill out the form and tell us more about your sailing wishes and we’ll find the perfect boat for you!
+Contact us and tell us more about your sailing wishes and we’ll find the perfect boat for you!